tBaxter/questions-for-employers/README.md

 **What’s one thing that’s key to this company’s success that somebody from outside the company wouldn’t know about?**

-What would you say are the company’s strengths?
-15. What would you say are the company’s weaknesses?
+**What would you say are the company’s strengths?** Alternately, what would you say are the company’s weaknesses?
+It can be illuminating to flip these traditional interview questions back on the company.

-16 What is the company’s current strategy for generating new business?
-17 What is the company’s strategy for maintaining existing business?
+**What is the company’s current strategy for generating new business?
+What is the company’s strategy for maintaining existing business?** This speaks to the viability of the business model and is particularly useful for startups.

-18 Are you profitable? if not, how does this affect what you can do?
-What's your planned timeline for becoming profitable?
+**Are you profitable? if not, how does this affect what you can do?
+What's your planned timeline for becoming profitable?** Again, particularly useful for startups.
+Don't ask a publicly traded company this.
+It will just show you didn't do any research on readily available information.

-19 How do you make money?
-(I often explain to my parents or non-technical friends companies' business models to test if they really make sense.)
+**How do you make money?** Again, mostly for startups, but can they explain the business model in a way that makes sense?

+**Are company financials, minus salaries, transparent throughout the company?**

-20 How much are you planning to hire in the next year?
+**How much are you planning to hire in the next year?** If it's a large number, ask the follow-up: How do you plan to hire and onboard that many people?

+22 How does the company solve problems... through committee, group meetings, individual meetings or management only?

+25 How does the company demonstrate to an employee that they are an asset to the company?

 How are your teams structured?
 What is the management structure like?

-21 Are company financials, minus salaries, transparent throughout the company?

-22 How does the company solve problems... through committee, group meetings, individual meetings or management only?

-23 How many clients has the company added in the past year?
-Who are they?

-24 How many clients has the company lost in the past year?
-Who are they?
-Why?

-25 How does the company demonstrate to an employee that they are an asset to the company?

 Tech